 This project deals with two coastal marine areas that are included in the XarxaNatura 2000 Marina in order to promote and develop the seabed.
 They are managed by the Town Council by means of Custòdia Marina agreements and an active participation of the whole society.

 Sant Feliu de Guíxols coast is full of contrasts.
 Rocky or sandy coves lay amid steep cliffs.
 From the south, coves and beaches like Canyerets, Cala Vigatà and Port Salvi must be pointed out, which extend up to the bay of Sant Feliu.
 To the north, Sant Pol beach still preserves the beauty of its 19th century buildings with clear, calm and shallow waters.

-Also known as carril bici (cycle track), the greenway connects the town with the inland plains up to Girona and Olot.
-It is of great tourist interest because of the restoration of Sant Feliu old railway.
+Also known as carril bici (cycle track), the greenway connects our town with the inland plains up to Girona and Olot.
+At present, it has achieved a great importance for tourists because of the restoration of Sant Feliu old railway.
 Sant Feliu de Guíxols greenway is the starting point and the end of the old “Carrilet” that ran from Olot to our town.
 It’s ideal for cycling or hiking.
-You can go for a walk or take part in a race like the Trailwalker.
+You can go for a walk or take part in races like the Trailwalker.